Digital preservation community

 International Internet Preservation Consortium (IIPC)

 The National Library of New Zealand is a committed member of the international web archiving and digital preservation community.
-We have archived websites since 1999 and the New Zealand Web Archive, our collection of archived New Zealand and Pacific websites, continues to grow.

 The IIPC is dedicated to: